 21% of Pest Control Employees are Women

-Pest control in the United States is booming (largely contributed to rising demand for bedbug, ant, termite, and mosquito control services) and projected to generate $17.4 billion dollars in revenue by 2023.
+The pest control industry in the United States is booming (largely contributed to rising demand for bedbug, ant, termite, and mosquito control services) and projected to generate $17.4 billion dollars in revenue by 2023.

 This multi-billion dollar industry has proven to be a place of opportunity for women.
 Of the tens of thousands of accounts of past and current Housecall Pro users, 21% of employees working in pest control are female.
 Given this and the expectation of industry employment to increase by 7% over the next eight years, women have the potential to capitalize on a growing field.